 Grix (they/them) is an award-winning, Pushcart-nominated writer and artist.
 Their work focuses on disability, gender, and trauma, as well as systems from a neurodiverse perspective.
 They are the Founding and Chief Editor of Human/Kind Journal and Press and Associate Editor at Yavanika Press.
 Grix is more of a cats, dogs, and unicorns person than a people person.
 Website: www.metagrix.com.

 Shobhana Kumar has two collections of poetry, The Voices Never Stop (2012) and *Conditions Apply (2014) published by Writers Workshop, Kolkata.
 She fell in love with haibun sometime in 2013 and discovered it was her calling.
 Her work has been widely anthologised and she considers herself lucky to have been mentored by some of the finest haikai writers.
 She has authored 6 books of non-fiction covering biographies, industrial histories, and corporate legacies.
 Shobhana founded Small Differences along with her husband, C.G.
 Kumar, and Rajeev Kamineni in 2012; the organisation works with elderly abandoned people and the transgender community.
 She is a dreamer, workaholic, and pluviophile.
-She is the Associate Editor at Yavanika Press and Human/Kind Journal .
+She is the Associate Editor for Yavanika Press and Human/Kind Journal .

 Tuhin Bhowal works as an engineer whose passion (and obsession) lies in literature and photography.
 A fiction writer at Madcue, he also works as the Content Curator of Verse of Silence and the Bengaluru Review.
 Some of his poems and short stories have appeared in a few anthologies and elsewhere.
 Recently, one of his poems was adjudged the winning entry of The Great Indian Poetry Contest 2018, sponsored by the On Fire Cultural Movement.
 Subsequently, he has begun working on translations and literary criticism.
 He is currently compiling his debut poetry collection and also writing a series of essays on post-modern poetics.